 Effective Bird Control is Vital

-Pest birds cost individuals and businesses millions of dollars each year in clean-up expenses, repairs, and damaged equipment.
+Pest birds cost individuals & businesses millions of dollars each year in clean-up expenses, repairs, & damaged equipment.
 Large individual companies are spending in the six-figure range.

-The corrosive effects of bird droppings can cause irreversible damage – defacing rooftops, walkways, walls, vehicles and equipment.
-Bird droppings quickly turn to salt and ammonia; after rain, electrochemical reactions speed up the rusting process.
-These acidic droppings eat away at paint, concrete and metal, and can eventually cause structural failure.
+The corrosive effects of bird droppings can cause irreversible damage – defacing rooftops, walkways, walls, vehicles, & equipment.
+Bird droppings quickly turn to salt & ammonia; after rain, electrochemical reactions speed up the rusting process.
+These acidic droppings eat away at paint, concrete, metal, & can eventually cause structural failure.

 Birds are destructive to property, equipment, and products.
-They interfere with operations in many ways, endangering themselves and workers – pest birds entangle themselves in machinery, block ventilation ducts, cause fires, peck holes in roofing and utility poles, bring down power lines, and cause hazardous and even fatal aircraft bird strikes.
+They interfere with operations in many ways, endangering themselves & workers – pest birds entangle themselves in machinery, block ventilation ducts, cause fires, peck holes in roofing and utility poles, bring down power lines, & cause hazardous or even fatal aircraft bird strikes.

-Bird droppings are unsanitary and can render walking surfaces slippery and dangerous, creating unnecessary liabilities.
+Bird droppings are unsanitary & can render walking surfaces slippery & dangerous, creating unnecessary liabilities.
 Pollution from bird droppings can enter the human food chain through improper sanitation.
-Government organizations and health boards such as OSHA and the USDA regularly give citations and fines for bird mess problems.
-Businesses that fail to correct these situations in a timely manner can face even harsher penalties and may be forced to shut down completely.
+Government organizations & health boards such as OSHA & the USDA regularly give citations & fines for bird mess problems.
+Businesses that fail to correct these situations in a timely manner can face even harsher penalties & may be forced to shut down completely.

-Birds are known to carry over sixty transmissible diseases – some potentially fatal.
-Bird droppings help to spread disease when fecal dust enters living areas or when someone enters contaminated spaces and starts breathing in fungal spores.
+Birds are known to carry over 60 transmissible diseases – some potentially fatal.
+Bird droppings help to spread disease when fecal dust enters living areas or when someone enters contaminated spaces & starts breathing in fungal spores.

 Serious diseases associated with pest birds include: